grafana/explore-profiles/docs/CONTRIBUTING.md

 - Be organised into one or more commits, each of which has a commit message that describes all changes made in that commit ('why' more than 'what' - we can read the diffs to see the code that changed).
 - Each commit should build towards the whole - don't leave in back-tracks and mistakes that you later corrected.
 - Have unit for new functionality or tests that would have caught the bug being fixed.
-- If you have made any changes to flags, configs and/or protobuf definitions, run `make generate` and commit the changed files.

 ## Requirements